blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 UPDATE: November 9th, 2023
 I will refactor all of the code using Chat GPT and Bard before Christmas 2023.

+I had absolutely no idea how hard this project was going to be but I just kept coding.
+The problem that I endured was there was no design and no map and I kept the design in my head.
+I has massive scope creep but I had big hopes and dreams for my softwar working because I  adore switch cases because they are so elegant so I kept going.
+So essentially this project was making a parser and codegen and macros which is just a replace using a preprocessor scan before running the code which is sweet to see run.
+I was in no rush whatsoever and I would listen to college radio music and go into a trance and half a day would go by in a second and it was like the code was channeled to me because when I am out of the trance I can't understand the code.
+I learned some hard lessons like the need to precomment and design before jumping into coding anything.

 UPDATE: December 10th, 2023  I will implement my macro so that the switch case works as a method and that way it won't look funky in a triple string assigned to a var.